We are happy to try and assist school groups - at any keystage - who are studying some aspect of Astronomy.

 This is a more flexible option, where an astronomer could come and visit your class in school - to give a relevant talk, answer questions that pupils have about astronomy and space...
 Again, this is subject to availability of staff, particularly during University term-time.
-There is no fee charged, but we would ask that all travel expenses (eg mileage at 40p/mile) are reimbursed.
+There is no fee charged, but we would ask that all travel expenses (eg mileage at 45p/mile) are reimbursed.

 If you are interested in exploring these ideas further, please contact Dr Carolin Crawford

 Although we do have a number of enquiries from secondary school students for work experience, please note that unfortunately we are not usually able to accommodate such requests.